-A candidate and each individual seeking election to a political party executive committee must designate a primary campaign depository with a bank, savings and loan association, or credit union authorized to do business in the State of Florida.
+A candidate must designate a primary campaign depository with a bank, savings and loan association, or credit union authorized to do business in the State of Florida.
 The campaign depository is designated at the same time as a treasurer is appointed on Form DS-DE 9 (Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates).
 A candidate who seeks to qualify by the petition process shall designate a campaign depository prior to obtaining signatures on petitions.